jsrn/howoldisit/README.md

 ## Credits

-* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app), but is now generated HTML with a little JS to work the dropdown.
 * A big thanks to [all of the contributors](https://github.com/jsrn/howoldisit/graphs/contributors) for massively expanding this beyond the tiny handful of technologies I had listed to begin with.
 * Unreal Engine icon by iconscout on icons8.com